SquareGPS/navixy-api/docs/backend-api/getting-started.md

 1. As `hash` parameter of the request body (root-level property for `application/json`).
 2. As `hash` parameter of the HTTP query string.
 3. As value of the HTTP header `Authorization` in the following form:

 ```
 Authorization: NVX SessionHashValue
 ```

-Following is pseudogrammar that illustrates the construction of the `Authorization` request header:
+Following is pseudo-grammar that illustrates the construction of the `Authorization` request header:

 ```
 Authorization = "NVX" + " " + SessionHashValue ;
 SessionHashValue = 32 hexademical characters;
 ```

 Session hash can be obtained via `user/auth` API call: